wuehr1999/pocketbeaglebase/README.md

 # pocketbeaglebase

-Add many useful features to Your PocketBeagle.
+Add lots of useful features to Your PocketBeagle.

 ![pocketbeaglebase in use](/docs/images/setup.jpg)